Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/README.md

 Additional features of this quickstart are:

-* Azure Spring Apps is deployed using [vnet-injection](https://learn.microsoft.com/en-us/azure/spring-apps/how-to-deploy-in-azure-virtual-network) to allow for mediation inbound and outbound traffic to the Azure Spring Apps Instance and deployed applications.
+* Azure Spring Apps (Standard or Enterprise) is deployed using [vnet-injection](https://learn.microsoft.com/en-us/azure/spring-apps/how-to-deploy-in-azure-virtual-network) to allow for mediation inbound and outbound traffic to the Azure Spring Apps Instance and deployed applications.
 * The Azure Firewall instance has been configured to write its logs to a Log Analytics Workspace.
 You can leverage [these Kusto queries](https://learn.microsoft.com/en-us/azure/firewall/firewall-workbook)